Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Get subject domain list

-After authenticating your [ComputerVisionAPI][ref_computervisionclient] client, review the subject domains used to analyze your image.
+Review the subject domains used to analyze your image.
+These domain names are used when [analyzing an image by domain](#analyze-an-image-by-domain).
+An example of a domain is `landmarks`.

 ```Python
 models = client.list_models()